mem48/geocompr/main.md

 <!-- , after the package has been loaded: [or - it is a part of tidyverse] -->
 Base R functions are essential, and we recommend that you have a working knowledge of them.
-However, **dplyr** often makes working with data frames easier.
-Moreover, **dplyr** is usually much faster than base R since it makes use of C++ in the background.
-This comes in especially handy when working with large datasets.
-As a special bonus, **dplyr** is compatible with `sf` objects.
+However, **dplyr** can make working with data frames more intuitive, and can lead to faster code due to its C++ backend and ability to interface with data bases (important when working with big data).
 The main **dplyr** subsetting functions are `select()`, `slice()`, `filter()` and `pull()`.

 <div class="rmdnote">
 <p>Both <strong>raster</strong> and <strong>dplyr</strong> packages have a function called <code>select()</code>.
 If both packages are loaded, this can generate error messages containing the text: <code>unable to find an inherited method for function ‘select’ for signature ‘&quot;sf&quot;’</code>.
 To avoid this error message, and prevent ambiguity, we use the long-form function name, prefixed by the package name and two colons (usually omitted from R scripts for concise code): <code>dplyr::select()</code>.</p>
 </div>

-The `select()` function selects columns by name or position.
+`select()` selects columns by name or position.
 For example, you could select only two columns, `name_long` and `pop`, with the following command (note the `geom` column remains):